X bookmarks are a useful signal source, but they are a terrible source of truth.

 That one gate prevents the expensive failure mode: paying for more inputs when the team has no room to act on them.

-X is the scarce input; Linear is the work queue
+X is the scarce input; GitHub is the work queue

 The cost model matters.